brandonwirz/event-api-search/README.md

-Search for local music and nightlife.
+Search for local music events and nightlife using Eventful API and Google Maps API.